Always wondered how to make a watercolor brush in Illustrator, but never knew exactly where to start?

 This set includes 120 clean watercolor vector art brushes for Adobe Illustrator.
 These brushes were created by hand from actual watercolor paintings.
 Download them now and use these brushes in your designs to get that awesome watercolor feeling.

-1. How to Use the Default Watercolor Brushes Found within Adobe Illustrator
+1. How to Use the Default Watercolor Brushes Found in Adobe Illustrator

 By default, Adobe Illustrator comes with its own pack of watercolor brushes, which can be accessed from within the Brushes panel.